Required: Dimitri P. Bertsekas and John N. Tsitsiklis,

 Late policy: You can submit your homework within

-the 24 hours following the deadline.
-However, your submission
+the 24 hours following the deadline with a 10% grade penalty,

-major emergencies, as long as you contact the instructor prior
+emergencies, and you need to contact the staff prior

 to the submission deadline.